International Conference on Information Systems (ICIS)

 Association for Information Systems

 Jiang, Zhengrui; Scheibe, Kevin P.; and Nilakanta, Sree, "The Economic Impact of Public Beta Testing: The Power of Word-of-Mouth" (2011).
-Supply Chain and Information Management Conference Papers, Posters and Proceedings.
+Supply Chain Management Conference Papers, Posters and Proceedings.
 10.